 Ask each family member for a list of things they would like to see included in the game room decor.
 Taking everyone’s dreams, desires, and considerations helps design a room that functions for the entire family’s lifestyle.

-Does the room need to duly function as a dining room, television room, or mini home theatre?
-Or will the game room also served as or be close to a guest bedroom.
+Does the room need to duly function as a dining room, television room, or mini-home theatre?
+Or will the game room also serve as or be close to a guest bedroom.
 All of these were thoughts in the project shown.
 Click here to get ideas for a full game room home remodeling project.
-The game room design ideas below will give you a few ideas that I didn’t include in that original interior design ideas for home renovation post.
+The game room design ideas below will give you a few ideas that I didn’t include in the original interior design ideas for home renovation post.

 2. Include wooden board games as part of the game room decor ideas.

 Encouraging children room ideas to play physical board games vs. Candy Crush could crush mental health issues.
-Using wooden games and old fashioned board games as decor instead of hiding them away in the closet is a great solution for game room decor and for your family’s ease in gathering and playing.
+Using wooden games and old-fashioned board games as decor instead of hiding them away in the closet is a great solution for game room decor and for your family’s ease in gathering and playing.
 No one has to get anything out of the closet!
-The games are already there in plain site as part of the game room decor!
+The games are already there in plain sight as part of the game room decor!
 How convenient?